AlexProgrammerDE/Minecraft-Server/README.md

 # Minecraft-Server

 This is a Minecraft-Server installer.
-It can install multiple server in the future.
+It can install minecraft multiple server in the future.

 ## To-Do